 Ultimately, whether or not a cold air intake is right for you will depend on your specific needs and goals.

-Not require any major modifications
+It does not require any major modifications

 And because they don’t require any major modifications to your car, they won’t void your warranty.